Day 1 of our Pacific Coast Highway route

 A few miles later , we stopped for a ‘picnic’ lunch at San Gregorio state beach, a lovely unspoilt beach of sand dunes, cliff walks and a lagoon protected by a sand bar.
 This lagoon is a natural partition of the river of fresh water and the sea.
 It is used by the fish as a breeding ground before the young then move out to the sea in the winter when the tides are higher.
 People at this state park (more locals than tourists) were enjoying barbecues and picnics using the built-in facilities.
 After a short walk on the cliff top and the lagoon area, we got back into the Mustang (topless of course!) to head down US1, the Pacific Coast Highway.

-After pulling in to a view a number of ‘vista points’ on the way, we pulled into Santa Cruz.
+After pulling in to view a number of ‘vista points’ on the way, we came into Santa Cruz.
 What a lovely seaside resort.
 We walked along the Pier and after hearing a load of ‘barking’ noises realised that under the pier, resting on the wooden beams was a whole ‘colony’ of sea lions.
 Every little bit of wood under the Pier was covered by these lovely mammals basking in the sun.
 There were a few ‘playing’ in the water and others , especially the younger ones, who were trying to jump up to get on the beams.
 It was delightful to watch these sea mammals in their natural environment and not in a zoo.

 We drove passed the old fairground attractions and Santa Cruz reminded me of a seaside town of my childhood days in the 60s and 70s.
 Despite its fairground attractions in one small area, Santa Cruz was not at all brash and seemed to offer something for all generations.
 There were many people of all ages enjoying the beach and the pier.